KM148 (Middle-Late Roman Eastern Glass Small Flask or Jug) [permalink]

 Description

 Small flask or jug.
 Short funnel mouth with flaring, outward-curving rim folded up to create vertical, sharp lip.
 Conical neck.
 Asymmetrical.
-Eastern Mediterranean product.
+Probably had a piriform or globular body.
+Pattern of fracturing around rim might point to detachment of handle after deposition.

 Preservation description

-One large fragment preserves over one-half of rim, most of neck, and small part of upper body.
+One large fragment preserves >50% of rim, most of neck, and small part of upper body.
 Dense longitudinal fracturing; extensive dulling and slight milky to silver iridescence.

 Published as